 London is a world centre for today’s music industries, whose activities range from music performance through to recording, broadcasting, journalism, outreach and curatorship.
 Our aim here at Goldsmiths Music is to enable students to prepare for long-term freelance and portfolio employment in the music sector and other creative industries, as well as help them understand how their music degree can prepare them for employment in a whole range of non-arts fields.

-Commencing in 2012-13, we will offer to all students but specifically as part of the core third-year activities of the BMus and Popular Music programmes, a Professional Practice Scheme.
+The Scheme commenced in 2012-13, and offers to all students but specifically as part of the core third-year activities of the BMus and Popular Music programmes, a Professional Practice Scheme.
 This scheme will provide for students in a coherently designed programme:

 In addition, we are currently negotiating partnerships with the following institutions: